heilpraktikerin-angela/web/README.md

 and compiles it to `tailwind.root.css` (adds used Tailwind styles, ..) which is imported in the root of the project.

 ## 🧐 TODO

+[ ] Implement feature to collect Email Adresses with Mailchimp (max 500 sub -> should be enough for now)

 <details>
 <summary>Workflow optimization</summary>